IIIF/api/source/presentation/4.0/index.md

-# Content State and toggles
+# Content State

+(this + model doc should relieve Content State spec of modelling concerns and leave it entirely about protocol)

 A Content State is simply any valid IIIF Presentation Resource, or part of a Presentation resource.
 The following are all Content States that describe a "fragment" of IIIF: